 You probably need to wax your board before getting into the water.
 Having a thick, clean layer of wax will allow you to grip your board and keep your balance.

 Remove any old wax, and then apply a layer of basecoat wax.
 Next, add a layer of topcoat wax – you can use any technique, from criss-cross to circular, vertical or horizontal stripes, or at random.
-Check out our step by step guide for more details on how to wax your board.
+Check out our step by step guide for more details on how to wax a surfboard.

 Step 3: Observe Your Surroundings